TomPrete/nps_workshop/README.md

 If you’ve done everything correctly up until this point you’ve managed to use __TWO__ API’s to get data, parsed/cleaned the data, and then managed to display them to the screen.
 This is a lot!
 A lot of developers would have a difficult time just doing one of these.
 You managed to do both!

+The following instructions will be less indepth to see if you can figure out how to make an API call (similar to that of the National Parks Service API) and then display the data to the screen.

+For our stretch goal we’re going to try and use a weather API.
+In order to do so we need to get the Latitude and Longitude from the National Park’s data, parse the data into something the weather API can use, then make an API call to the weather API, then use the data we get back from the weather API to display the current temperature and a graphic on the screen.

 In order to get weather data from the National Parks we need a Weather API.
-In our case, we’re going to use Dark Sky free weather API.
+In our case, we’re going to use Dark Sky’s free weather API.
 You’ll need to [Signup](https://darksky.net/dev/register) to get an API.
 Once you Signup and Login to Dark Sky you’ll see your SECRET KEY.

 At the top of the `app.js` file there is a variable called `darkSkyUrl` with a value of `'https://api.darksky.net/forecast/YOUR_DARK_SKI_API/'`